Capitol Rioter Who Tried To Flee To Switzerland Jailed Until Trial

-Category: World Politics Hits: 2After beating police officers with batons, leaving one bleeding from the head and concussed, Sabol attempted to flee to Switzerland, thinking he could not be extradited.
+Category: World Politics Hits: 9After beating police officers with batons, leaving one bleeding from the head and concussed, Sabol attempted to flee to Switzerland, thinking he could not be extradited.
 Police were waiting for him at the airport.
 In his ruling, Judge Sullivan wrote Sabol had "...an aversion to the fundamental tenants of our democracy, and a willingness to act violently when he believes he is 'fighting tyranny.'"
 Source: CNN A geophysicist who allegedly beat police officers who were trying to help injured rioters during the US Capitol siege will be jailed before trial, a federal judge ruled Wednesday, citing the man's ham-handed attempt to flee to Switzerland as proof that he poses a literal flight risk.
 Judge Emmet Sullivan said Jeffrey Sabol was too dangerous to release due to the flight risk and because he might continue his fight against "perceived tyranny" once he is out of jail.
 "He stripped a vulnerable police officer of his police baton," Sullivan wrote in a 64-page ruling.
 "He then used that stolen police baton to force another officer away from his post and into a mob of rioters who proceeded to viciously attack him, leaving him bleeding from the head."

 Read more https://crooksandliars.com/2021/04/capitol-rioter-who-tried-flee-switzerland